-The Arlington Historical Society, in collaboration with the Black Heritage Museum of Arlington (BHMA), announces a new Arlington history project: Memorializing the Enslaved in Arlington.
-The project aims to recover the largely unknown history of the county’s enslaved population and to chronicle their lives.
+The Arlington Historical Society, in collaboration with the Black Heritage Museum of Arlington (BHMA), has launched a new Arlington history project: Memorializing the Enslaved in Arlington.
+This project aims to recover the largely unknown history of the county’s enslaved population and to chronicle their lives.
 This project will help bring African American experiences to light, confront a difficult history, and honor our shared humanity.

-This project has just received a much needed infusion of funding from Virginia Humanities.
-The Arlington Historical Society received $5,000 to be used exclusive toward funding this project.
-The Historical Society, in partnership with Arlington Public Schools and the Black Heritage Museum of Arlington is in the first phase of a longer-term effort to identify the men, women, and children who were enslaved in Arlington County; to uncover what can be learned about their lives; and to memorialize their lives through markers installed in locations County-wide.
+This project received a much needed infusion of funding from Virginia Humanities.
+The Arlington Historical Society (AHS) received $5,000 to be used exclusively toward funding this project.
+AHS, in partnership with Arlington Public Schools and the Black Heritage Museum of Arlington, is in the first phase of a longer-term effort to identify the men, women, and children who were enslaved in Arlington County; to uncover what can be learned about their lives; and to memorialize their lives through markers installed in locations County-wide.

 A Community Partnership

-The project was inspired by longtime Arlingtonian Tim Aiken, a Glencarlyn resident who read an article by Michele Norris printed in 2021 in The Washington Post.
+The project was inspired by Tim Aiken, a Glencarlyn resident, who read an article by Michele Norris printed in 2021 in The Washington Post.
 In the article, she proposed marking the locations where slavery occurred by placing stumbling stones.
-German citizens use such stones to bear witness to locations where victims of the Holocaust lived.
+Germany uses such stones to bear witness to locations where victims of the Holocaust lived.

 Stones somewhat similar to these, would provide the names of the enslaved and whenever possible, birth and death dates and conditions of their toil.

-- Teams of researchers are finding the names and history of enslaved individuals who lived in the county.
+- Researchers are finding the names and history of enslaved individuals who lived in the county.